 More than half of all website visits from Vancouver residents happen on smartphones.
 Buttons that are too small to tap, text that requires zooming, or menus that break on mobile all frustrate customers and make your business look outdated.

-A mobile-first website is not optional anymore.
+Mobile-first is not optional anymore.
 It is the baseline expectation.

 No reviews or social proof

-Imagine choosing between two plumbers: one has several positive reviews clearly visible on their site, the other has none.
-The choice is obvious.
+Picture choosing between two plumbers: one has several positive reviews clearly visible on their site, the other has nothing.
 Customers want reassurance before they commit to calling.
+If your website does not show reviews, testimonials, or completed project photos, visitors move on to a competitor who does.

 Outdated or low quality images